UPPMAX/UPPMAX-documentation/docs/getting_started/linux_basics.md

 ```console
 $ cd linux_tutorial
 ```

-- Make a copy of the file “newfile” in the same directory:
+- Make a copy of the file `newfile` in the same directory:

 ```console
 $ cp newfile copyfile